-Known for outstanding defensive performances, Michael Baker begins his third season on the University of Pittsburgh women's soccer coaching staff.
+Known for outstanding defensive performances, Michael Baker begins his fourth season on the University of Pittsburgh women's soccer coaching staff.

 "I am very excited to have Mike on our staff," Miller said.
 "He brings a good amount of experience from various programs along with a great work ethic.
-He has a real sense for the game, is an excellent coach, and a tireless recruiter with strong club ties all around the country, all of which will prove vital as we move into the ACC."
+He has a real sense for the game, is an excellent coach, and a tireless recruiter with strong club ties all around the country, all of which will prove vital in the ACC."

 Baker has over eight years of NCAA Division I soccer coaching experience including stints at Middle Tennessee State (2009-11) and Northwestern State (2006-09).
 He also worked in the same capacity at Eckerd College, Fla.
 (2004-06) and Western Kentucky (2002-04).